 Looking for a cozy, healthy meal?
 Try this cabbage meatball soup—full of fresh vegetables, flavorful broth, and tender chicken meatballs, a quick, hearty twist on classic Slavic Shchi.

-There’s no shortage of veggies in this cabbage soup—onions, carrots, celery, garlic, tomatoes, and peppers all come together to create a rich, flavorful base.
-These ingredients infuse the soup with incredible depth, making every spoonful a burst of freshness and taste.
 Not only is this soup healthy, but it’s also beautiful to look at, with its vibrant colors and hearty textures.
 And those chicken meatballs?
-They’re incredibly tender and full of flavor, adding the perfect touch of protein to make the soup extra satisfying
+They’re incredibly tender and full of flavor, adding the perfect touch of protein to make the soup extra satisfying.
+If you love meatball soup, try my Russian Chicken Meatball Soup or Tomato Meatball Soup.

 Jump to: